2023 Spanish general election

-A general election was held in Spain on Sunday, 23 July 2023, to elect the members of the 15th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 23 July 2023 to elect the members of the 15th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 266 seats in the Senate.
+It was the first time since 1839 that a general election in Spain was held in the month of July.

-The second government of Pedro Sánchez formed after the November 2019 Spanish general election consisted of a left-wing coalition between the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos, the country's first such nationwide government since the Second Spanish Republic.
-The government's tenure was quickly overshadowed by the outbreak of the COVID-19 pandemic in March 2020, along with its political and economic consequences (including the economic recession resulting from the extensive lockdowns implemented to curb the spread of the SARS-CoV-2 virus), as well as the impact of a 2021 volcanic eruption in La Palma and the Russian invasion of Ukraine.
-The opposition People's Party (PP) saw party leader Pablo Casado being replaced by Galician president Alberto Núñez Feijóo after an internal push in February 2022 by Madrilenian president Isabel Díaz Ayuso, a rising star within the party following her 2021 regional election victory in Madrid.
-Far-right Vox had been supporting PP-led cabinets at the regional and local level in exchange for programmatic concessions and—eventually—government participation; whereas the liberal Citizens (Cs) party, which had lost most of its support since 2019, chose not to run.
+The second government of Pedro Sánchez formed after the November 2019 election consisted of a left-wing coalition between the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos, the country's first such nationwide government since the Second Spanish Republic.
+Its tenure was quickly overshadowed by the outbreak of the COVID-19 pandemic in March 2020, along with its political and economic consequences (including a recession resulting from the extensive lockdowns implemented to curb the spread of the SARS-CoV-2 virus), as well as the impact of the Russian invasion of Ukraine (which aggravated an ongoing inflation surge) and the 2021 volcanic eruption in La Palma.
+The opposition People's Party (PP) saw party leader Pablo Casado being replaced by the Galician president, Alberto Núñez Feijóo, after an internal push in February 2022 by Madrilenian president Isabel Díaz Ayuso (a rising star within the party following her 2021 regional election victory).
+Far-right Vox had been supporting PP-led cabinets at the regional and local level in exchange for programmatic concessions and—eventually—government participation; whereas the liberal Citizens party, which had lost most of its support since 2019, chose not to run.